Friday, June 29, 2012

 The woman whom Adam loved with all his heart, that was supposed to be with him forever, that was going to be with him as they filled the earth and subdued it, was now going to die.
 We can only imagine the intense love they had for one another, and the incredible bond that they shared.
 Now consider the intense sorrow Adam must have felt knowing his wife, and eternal companion, would not be at his side for all eternity.
 We must remember that Eve was literally a part of him.(Ge 2:22-23)

 It can easily be surmised that Adam was now feeling the full effects of what happens when the immovable object is hit by the unstoppable force.
 Adam was not deceived(1Ti 2:14), he knew fully well the consequences of what Eve had done, and he was now dealing with something that no other creation had EVER had to deal with, the loss of a loved one.
 Even Jehovah had not felt this yet, and it was this overwhelming feeling that motivated Adam to eat the fruit.
-He would rather die than to live without Eve for all eternity.
+He would rather die than to live without Eve, his wife, for all eternity.

 How can we truly know this?